 Why Would a Refund Be Withheld?

 Tax refunds are usually issued within 21 days if you file electronically.
 However, if you file using the paper form, it can be longer.
-The pandemic still has lingering effects on the IRS and may cause delays in getting your refund.
 Other delays may result from responding to taxpayer mail and processing incorrect tax returns.

 Investing through Arrived can minimize the unknowns and the hassle of finding and managing properties.
 Browse available investment homes today and see how your initial investment could grow over the next few years.